-Planting seeds outdoor is more than just putting seeds into the soil and adding water.
+Planting seeds outdoors is more than just putting seeds into the soil and adding water.
 It required you to know about the soil, the tools, the seeds, and more.
 Learn the right way to grow your garden from seeds outdoors.

 We will cover indoor seed starting in another article.

-Make sure you know your zone
+Make sure you know your zone.

-When you find out your zone, look at your seed packet and find the direction for sowing the seed in that zone.
+When you find your zone, look at your seed packet and find the direction for sowing the seed in that zone.

-Know when to plant your seeds
+Know when to plant your seeds.